sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>genisoimage</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Creates an image of an ISO9660 file-system
+Short desc    : Creates an image of an ISO9660 file-system
 URL          : http://cdrkit.org/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : The genisoimage program is used as a pre-mastering program; i.e., it
+Descript     : The genisoimage program is used as a pre-mastering program; i.e., it
              : generates the ISO9660 file-system.
 Genisoimage takes a snapshot of
              : a given directory tree and generates a binary image of the tree
              : which will correspond to an ISO9660 file-system when written to